inferense/inferense.github.io/_posts/2022-03-27-Value-Creation.md

 I believe a new kind of meritocracy with direction is desperately needed.
 A meritocracy where it's agents optimize for value add for others.
 In such case, these agents also indirectly create a positive net value for other uninvolved agents - the environment.

-Developing a new technology instead of improving an ad engine / engagement.
+Developing a new technology instead of an ad engine.
+Spreading truth and helpful information rather than optimising for engagement.
 Striving to educate than just going through talking points.
-Producing goods in an honest way before maximizing revenue.
-Creating real content instead of selfies.
-Can't forget the easy but valuable cliche - spreading kindness and love.
-Everyone can do this one right away at no cost.
-The reciever becomes more productive producer, better educated, healhtier - everyone around benefits.
+Producing goods in an honest way before maximizing revenue..
+Acts of kindness go a long way and anyone can conduct them at any time, they're cheap.
+In such environment, the reciever becomes a more productive producer, better educated, healhtier which makes everyone else better.

 ---